SeisPider/JointInv/README.rst

-A softwave for Seismic Joint Inversion
+A softwave for Surface wave inversion
 ======================================

 Developing softwave for seismic joint inversion